0xadri/mkdocs/docs/index.md

 The ixo Blockchain keeps a link to the location of these project data stores and provides services to the project data that are goverened by cryptographic access controls.

+##Security
+All requests to that create data or access sensitive data require cryptographic signatures and a capabilities model supports this to provide finer grained access control.

+# Pilots
 ## Amply
 Amply is a MVP project that we have built to prove the utility of the ixo protocol.
 The code for this project can be found on our [Amply github repository](https://github.com/TrustlabTech).